 1 tablespoon freshly squeezed orange juice

 HEAT A SAUTÉ PAN over medium heat.
 Add the coconut oil and onion.
 Sauté the onion for 2 minutes.
 Add the broccoli, mushrooms, bell pepper, snow peas, carrot, and garlic to the pan.
-Cook for another 3 minutes.
+Add shrimp or shelled edamame.
+Cook for another 3 minutes (if using shrimp, cook until pink).
 To make the marinade, mix the ginger, tamari, water, mirin, maple syrup, chili pepper flakes, and orange juice in a small bowl.
 Whisk together.
 Allow the marinade to condense for 2 to 3 minutes.
 Pour the marinade over the vegetables.
 Serve with brown rice or on its own.

-Recipe by Elise Museles of Kale and Chocolate.
+Recipe by Elise Museles.
 First appeared in The Microbiome Solution (Penguin 2015).